ERP shortlist for finance workflows

 • Trigger: Invoice or vendor document enters intake queue.

-• Where human review happens: Low-confidence fields and edge-case exceptions before approval/submission.
+• Where human review happens: Low-confidence fields and exception cases.

-• What evidence/audit artifact is created: Extracted field trail, reviewer decision notes, and approval event history.
+• Evidence/audit artifact created: Extraction trail, reviewer notes, approval history.

 Supplier onboarding and document signing

-• Where human review happens: Compliance/control owner reviews gate failures or signature exceptions.
+• Where human review happens: Gate failures and signature exceptions.

 Finance/ops exception routing and human review

-• Trigger: Policy breach, mismatch, or process exception is detected.
+• Trigger: Policy breach, mismatch, or process exception.

-• Where human review happens: Assigned reviewer validates context before final disposition on risky/ambiguous cases.
+• Where human review happens: Reviewer validates risky or ambiguous cases.

-• What evidence/audit artifact is created: Exception timeline with assignment, escalation path, and final resolution log.
+• Evidence/audit artifact created: Exception timeline with assignment and resolution log.